Orvybr0wn1/swift-welcome/README.md

 ## What is Xcode?

-Apple creates a lot of hardwarde suc as the iPhone, Mac, Apple Watch & Apple TV.
+Apple creates a lot of hardwarde such as the iPhone, Mac, Apple Watch & Apple TV.
 Powering these various devices is software.
 There are different pieces of software deployed on each device, names you might already be familiar with.

 * iPhone- iOS
 * Mac- MacOS
 * Apple Watch- watchOS
 * Apple TV- tvOS

 But where do we create this software?
-For example. we can use a Word document to create essays, stories or other text based documents.
+For example, we can use a Word document to create essays, stories or other text based documents.
 For iOS development, Xcode serves as our Word document.
 It's a place where we write code.

 The programming languages we can utilize within Xcode are Swift & Objective-C. When this code is written, we can then *run* the application.
 When doing so, Xcode is able to take the code we wrote and read it.
 It does more than read the code; it's able to compile it and allow any of the above devices to run it!